remusao/remusao.github.io/posts/synacor-down-the-rabbit-hole.md

 programming challenge.
 I did not need more to have a look:
 [challenge.synacor.com](https://challenge.synacor.com).

+# The Challenge

 The challenge is briefly introduced, the competition took place during two conferences in the past and is now over.
 But you can still download the material of the challenge and try to solve it.

-After registering an email address and a password, I could download an : archive `synacor-challenge.tgz`.
+After registering an email address and a password, I could download an archive `synacor-challenge.tgz`.
 Uncompressed, it contains two files :

 1. `arch-spec`
 2. `challenge.bin`